scherersoftware/cake-language-switcher/README.md

 - availableLanguages: Add language keys
 - displayNames: Should contain the same keys as availableLanguages.
 Map language key with its Display Name
 - imageMapping: Should contain the same keys as availableLanguages.
 Map language key with its flag image name.
 (For all possible flag names open webroot/img/flags)
+- mappingFunction: Optionally you can override the user entity to set e.g. the language field with a special value